The Bankrate promise

-The Oklahoma Student Loan Authority (OSLA) has been servicing loans for more than 40 years.
-As a federal student loan servicer, it’s a third-party company that handles student loans administered by the federal government.
-It’s serviced the loans of more than 130,000 borrowers.
+The Oklahoma Student Loan Authority (OSLA) has been servicing loans for the U.S. Department of Education for more than 50 years.
+It’s a third-party company that handles the administrative tasks related to your loans.

 If the Department of Education assigns OSLA as your loan servicer, OSLA will handle things like:

-- Providing steps towards forgiveness, like Public Service Loan Forgiveness.
+- Helping you qualify for loan forgiveness, like Public Service Loan Forgiveness (PSLF).